WeblateOrg/weblate/docs/admin/management.rst

 You can specify language filtering (see :ref:`component`) by the ``--language-filter`` parameter.
 It has to be valid regullar expression.

+With ``--main-component`` you can specify which component will be chosen as main - the one actually containing VCS repository.

 In case you need to specify version control system to use, you can do this using ``--vcs`` parameter.
 The default version control is Git.